MrPowers/mungingdata/docs/dask/ouput-dataframe-single-csv-file.md

   - "dask"
 ---

+# Writing Dask DataFrame to a Single CSV File

 Dask DataFrames are composed of multiple partitions and are outputted as multiple files, one per partition, by default.

 This post explains the different approaches to write a Dask DataFrame to a single file and the strategy that works best for different situations.